GoogleCloudPlatform/iam_visibility_audit/README.md

 It is recommended to not alter these defaults.
 They have been empirically tested to stay within the quota limits and benchmarked with

-* 1584 users within the org
+* 1584 users within the org.
-* 4623 projects with in the org
+* 4623 projects with in the org.
-* took ~25min runtime
+* took ~25min runtime.

 If you still see rate errors, reduce `maxRequestsPerSecond` and increase `delay`